arvindvenkatadri/R-for-Artists-and-Designers/content/home/syllabus.md

  css_class = ""
 +++

+## Data, Domains, and Metaphors

+We will understand the idea of data and types of variable in data.
+These will lead us to creating different kinds of graphs based on variable type.
+We will look at diverse domains, such as Geography, Networks and Education and plot geometric visuals based on the data we find in these domains.
+This will help us not only appreciate the data but give us a view of the underlying realities and ideas in each of these domains.

+Using RStudio as an *Integrated Development Environment* is a crucial part of this journey.
+As is the paradigm of **tidy data** and the **tidyverse** method of programming in R.

 ## Assignments & Project

 There will be regular homework assignments, typically as part of lab sessions.
 There will also be a final term project; more details about which will be forthcoming.

-## Textbook
+## Textbooks

 We will be drawing material from a wide variety of sources for this course; as such, there is no single, required text book <em>per se</em>.

-However, we will frequently refer to Nathan Yau's <a href="http://www.powells.com/biblio/1-9781118462195-4"><em>Data Points</em></a>, and highly recommend that anybody taking this class have a copy.
-Additionally, many lab sessions and some assignments will use exercises from Nathan Yau's <a href="http://www.powells.com/biblio/2-9780470944882-0"><em>Visualize This</em></a>.
-Tamara Munzer's <a href="http://www.cs.ubc.ca/~tmm/vadbook/"><em>Visualization Analysis and Design</em></a> is also incredibly useful.
+Our exposition will draw upon [Robert Kabacoff's book on Data Visualization](https://rkabacoff.github.io/datavis/), and on [Hadley Wickham and Garett Grolemund's R for Data Science](https://r4ds.had.co.nz/).
+This latter book is an excellent choice for a personally owned hardcopy book on R!

+We will also use material from tutorials published by prominent members of the **#rstats** community, such as those by [Thomas Lin Perdersen](https://www.data-imaginist.com) (author of the **tidygraph** package for networks), [Martijn Tennekes](https://github.com/mtennekes/tmap)(creator of **tmap** package for maps) and [Carson Sievert]() (**plotly** for interactive maps); [Daniel Kallin](https://github.com/skanaar/nomnoml) and [Rich Iannone](https://github.com/rich-iannone/DiagrammeR) for the Diagrams.